 3 Steps to Your Most Productive Day Ever

 Timing is everything.
-We’ve heard it our whole lives — but when we talk about timing, we’re often talking about it as though time is something that happens to us, like meeting the right person at the wrong time or putting off starting a new side hustle because “the time just isn’t right yet.”
-But with his latest book, When: The Scientific Secrets of Perfect Timing, author Dan Pink is here to say that yes, while timing is everything, we’re totally capable of harnessing the foundations of timing to our advantage.
-While he has lots to say about the timing of big life decisions like marriage, career switches, and even when to schedule surgery, he’s also totally transformed our ideas about the timing of our regular, routine workdays.
+We've heard it our whole lives — but when we talk about timing, we're often talking about it as though time is something that happens to us, like meeting the right person at the wrong time or putting off starting a new side hustle because “the time just isn't right yet."
+But with his latest book, When: The Scientific Secrets of Perfect Timing, author Dan Pink is here to say that yes, while timing is everything, we're totally capable of harnessing the foundations of timing to our advantage.
+While he has lots to say about the timing of big life decisions like marriage, career switches, and even when to schedule surgery, he's also totally transformed our ideas about the timing of our regular, routine workdays.
 We chatted with Pink about his findings on productivity in the workplace, Read on to reimagine your nine-to-five timeline, even if you work at home.

 Brit +Co: Thanks for taking the time (wink, wink) to chat with us.
 What does “perfect timing" mean to you?